 A distinction can be made between mandatory keyword entries with a name defined in the schema and a fixed selection of permitted values, mandatory keyword entries with a name defined in the schema but without a fixed selection of permitted values, and free keyword entries for which both the name and the value can be freely defined.

-For example, to specify a keyword to determine the operating system, a keyword entry may be defined with the keyword name Operating System and a keyword value like e.g. Windows 10, Windows 7, any Linux and UNIX operating system or even a real time operating systems.
+For example, to specify a keyword to determine the operating system, a keyword entry may be defined with the keyword name Operating System and a keyword value like e.g. Windows 10, Windows 7, any Linux and UNIX operating system or even a real time operating system.

 Similarly, a keyword with the fixed keyword name Modelled Object could be defined, whose valid keyword value are not predefined and could b, for example, DC Motor.